-The Community Foundation created the Center for Family Philanthropy in 2000 to help donors more deeply address their charitable giving.
+The Community Foundation created the Center for Family Philanthropy to help donors more deeply address their charitable giving.
 The Center provides customized services to help you be more strategic in recommending grants from your fund, run a formal grantmaking cycle, engage multiple generations in giving or teach your children about the value of philanthropy and getting involved in the community.
 See our Center for Family Philanthropy guide for details.

 Donors who establish a fund at the $250,000 level or higher or have a planned gift of $1 million or more automatically become members of the Center and have access to this deeper level of services.